CBEP-SoCB-Details/FOCB_Nutrients/Derived_Data/FOCB_Nutrients_Combined.md

 ### Drop BOTH

 Here we replace suspect values with NA, to retain as much data as possible.
-But we stil lhave WAY fewer
+But we have *way* fewer complete data rows than using hte otehr trimming strategies.

 ``` r
 p95 <- quantile(all_data$nh4, 0.95, na.rm = TRUE)